labex-labs/open-source-labs/python/practical-python/lab-03-02-more-functions-more-on-functions/step14.md

 # Exercise 3.4: Building a Column Selector

-In many cases, you’re only interested in selected columns from a CSV file, not all of the data.
-Modify the `parse_csv()` function so that it optionally allows user-specified columns to be picked out as
+In many cases, you're only interested in selected columns from a CSV file, not all of the data.
+Modify the `parse_csv()` function so that it optionally allows user-specified columns to be picked out as follows:
-follows:

 ```python
 >>> # Read all of the data